Providing services for years.

 1982

 The agency’s name was changed to the Meeker County Developmental Achievement Center.
-This change simply followed a statewide trend in which adult day programs wished to take a more progressive and more meaningful approach toward meeting the needs of persons with developmental disabilities.
+This change followed a statewide trend in which adult day programs wished to take a more progressive and meaningful approach toward meeting the needs of persons with developmental disabilities.

 1981

 Dale Miller was hired to be the agency’s Executive Director.
 At this time, the agency consisted of six staff, served eighteen individuals, and the program operated 187 days per year.
 No services were provided during July and August.
 Home-based preschool services were provided to several children.
-In December, the program moved into a new building (its present location) and a center-based preschool program was developed.
+In December, the program moved into a new building (its present location), and a center-based preschool program was developed.

 1970’s

 In the early 1970s, due in large part to the down-sizing of state institutions, the rapidly expanding need for additional community-based services, and the desire to serve people in their home communities, the Kandi-Meeker DAC split, and the Meeker County Daytime Activity Center (MCDAC) began in the basement of Longfellow School in Litchfield, MN.
 This program, under the direction of Robert Carlson, consisted of seven staff and thirteen service recipients.
 The program followed the public school calendar and was closed for the summer.
-In the mid-’70s day, program expectations were changing along with society’s attitude toward people with disabilities.
+In the mid-’70s, program expectations were changing along with society’s attitude toward people with disabilities.
 In the past, day programs had once consisted of basic academics, arts and crafts, and the endless pursuit of unpaid, “prevocational” skills.
 It quickly became apparent that more meaningful goals and objectives could be realized.
 Day programs quickly embraced the thought of providing community-based vocational services, and the concept of “normalization” became popular.

 1963

-The governing board purchased a building in Atwater, MN, and from this site provides services to preschool children and adults from both counties.
+The governing board purchased a building in Atwater, MN, and from this site, provides services to preschool children and adults from both counties.

 1962